mrkrosenberg/bootstrap/readme.md

 * You then use the above choices to determine the exact class you will add to an element in the row (bootstrap has them all built in).

-For example the class: `col-lg-3` will take up `3/12` of the space from `992px` to `1199px`.
+For example the class: `col-lg-3` will take up `3/12` of the space on screens from `992px` to `1199px`.
 Feel free to add more classes to the same element to change how it will behave at other screen sizes.
 Let's checkout some more examples...

 Here's an example of a two-column layout that spans the width of the page.
 Notice that the widths of the two columns add up to 12.
 The column content of any row must always be ≤12.